capital-G/supercollider-wiki/[WIP]-Code-style-guidelines.md

 a = [ 1, 2, 3 ].collect( {|x| x + ( x * 3 )} );
 ```

-Multiline form for all three bracket types is uses the K&R style of indentation:
+Multiline form for all three bracket types uses the K&R style of indentation:

 ```supercollider
 x = {